English Language

 At upper primary, we provide Blangahnites with opportunities to respond to children’s literature creatively and learn to appreciate their own as well as the culture of others.
 Our students learn about how authors make characters come alive.
 They also learn how to develop and share their opinions.

-We also organise Dr Seuss Day in March to celebrate the authorial legacy of Dr Seuss and his widely-loved children books.
-Our MOE Kindergarten preschoolers, primary one, two and three students are introduced to Dr. Seuss and his zany writings, from Horton Hears A Who to Yertle The Turtle.
+We also organise Dr Seuss Talks to celebrate the authorial legacy of Dr Seuss and his widely-loved children books.
+Our primary one, two and three students are introduced to Dr. Seuss and his zany writings, from Horton Hears A Who to Yertle The Turtle.
 Read more about our Dr Seuss Day celebrations here and here.

 Our Stretch Programmes